oracle/weblogic-kubernetes-operator/site/rest.md

   that you used to install the operator (so that it can get the certificates),
 * Add your operator's certificate to your operating system's trust store (see below), and
 * If you are using a self-signed certificate and your client is macOS, you may need to update the version of `curl` you have installed.
-The version of curl that ships with macOS High Sierra (`curl 7.54.0 (x86_64-apple-darwin17.0) libcurl/7.54.0 LibreSSL/2.0.20 zlib/1.2.11 nghttp2/1.24.0`) has known issues with self-signed certificates.
+The version of CURL that ships with macOS High Sierra (`curl 7.54.0 (x86_64-apple-darwin17.0) libcurl/7.54.0 LibreSSL/2.0.20 zlib/1.2.11 nghttp2/1.24.0`) has known issues with self-signed certificates.
 Oracle recommends `curl 7.63.0 (x86_64-apple-darwin17.7.0) libcurl/7.63.0 SecureTransport zlib/1.2.11` which can be installed with `brew install curl`.